Owls

 Welcome to the Owls

-Dear Owls,
+Dear Parents and Owls,

-Mrs W
+Thanks Mrs W

-Our class reader (which we have already started,) is ‘The Boy Who Grew Dragons’ by Andy Shepherd.
-We will also be enjoying many other texts including ‘How to train a dragon’ by Cressida Cowell.
-There are also other books by these authors that you might enjoy sharing.
-I have also been asked for more reading ideas, so here are a few: The Charlie Bone series, Horrid Henry (there is also an Early Reader series,) Dog Man, Bunny vs Monkey, the Tree House series.
+Our class reader is 'The Girl Who Stole an Elephant' by Nizrana Farook There are also other books by these authors that you might enjoy reading.
+I have also been asked for more reading ideas, so here are a few: The Explorer and other books by Katherine Rundel, The Charlie Bone series, Horrid Henry (there is also an Early Reader series,) Dog Man, Bunny vs Monkey, the Tree House series.
 Jeremy Strong and Michael Morporgo (just check the story line because some can be quite sad and not necessary appropriate for year 4,) have also written a great deal of amazing books.
 Reading is essential for so many reasons, enjoyment, wellbeing, vocabulary and knowledge to name but a few.
-Remember ‘We learn to read and then read to learn!

 Contact Details: